AnggaR96s/Reforestation/README.md

-## What has a bed that you can’t sleep in?
-A river.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.